-Financial Challenges - Despite the fact that the economy is improving and the economic indicators are all trending positively, the City still faces notable challenges in the coming years.
-The General Fund remains highly dependent on sales taxes generated, in particular, from automobiles sales.
-Revenues from auto sales have steadily risen over the past few years following the Great Recession; however, an economic downturn could place that revenue stream in jeopardy.
-In order to diversify the City's potential revenue stream opportunities, staff and City Council are working diligently to attract new upscale hotels that would generate considerable occupancy tax revenue for the City.
+Financial Challenges - Despite the fact that the economy has been improving and the economic indicators are all trending positive, the City still faces notable challenges in the coming years.
+The General Fund remains highly dependent on sales taxes generated, in particular, from automobile sales.
+Revenues from auto sales have steadily risen over the past decade since the Great Recession; however, an economic downturn could place that revenue stream in jeopardy.
+In order to diversify the City's potential revenue stream opportunities, staff and City Council have been and continue to be working diligently to attract new hotels that would generate considerable occupancy tax revenue for the City.

-The possible loss of the voter-approved General Fund Transfer (GFT) from Glendale Water & Power's (GWP) electrical operations still looms.
-Currently at about \$20 million per year, the transfer has been a feature of the City's General Fund revenue stream since the 1940s.
-When established, the water and power utility was meant for helping the City grow, as well as to bring revenue into the City's General Fund.
-This inflow of funding helped City Councils through the years keep Glendale a low-tax city (i.e. only 13.7 cents on the property tax dollar comes to the City of Glendale; there is no business license tax, etc.).
-And, although the City Charter allows for a maximum transfer of up to 25% of gross operating revenues from the electrical operations, the GFT has never risen to that level; indeed, the current transfer is at approximately 10% of retail operating revenues.
+The possible loss of the voter-approved General Fund Transfer (GFT) from Glendale Water & Power's electrical operations still looms.
+Currently at about \$20.0 million per year, the transfer has been a feature of the City's General Fund revenue stream since the 1940s.
+At the time it was established, the water and power utility was meant to help the City grow, as well as to bring revenue into the City's General Fund.
+This inflow of funding helped City Councils through the years keep Glendale a low-tax city.
+Additionally, although the City Charter allows for a maximum transfer of up to 25% of gross operating revenues from the electrical operations, the GFT has never risen to that level; in fact, the current transfer is at approximately 10% of electrical retail operating revenues.

 What does the potential loss of the GFT mean to our organization?
-For the time being, the City will continue to move forward with the status quo.
+For the time being, we will continue to move forward with the status quo.
 After having experienced deep cuts across all departments in recent years, this organization is currently running as lean as it ever has.
-The loss of the transfer would, without doubt, mean cuts directly to the essential programs and services our community depends on day in and day out.
+The loss of the transfer would, without a doubt, mean cuts directly to the essential programs and services our community depends on daily.
 Hence, there would be no alternative but to make cuts that would drastically impact the quality of life for our community.
-Specifically, the City Council would need to consider cuts to Libraries, Parks, Fire, and Police.
-The effects of these cuts would be experienced in the form of reduced hours at libraries and parks, the closing of libraries and parks, and the contracting out of Police and Fire services with the County of Los Angeles.
+Specifically, the City Council would be asked to consider cuts to Libraries, Parks, Fire, and Police Departments.
+The effects of these cuts would be experienced in the form of reduced hours at libraries and parks, the closing of libraries and parks, or the contracting out of Police and Fire services with the County of Los Angeles.

-Moving forward, the City's continuing challenge is to minimize the negative impact on the community and customers from past restructuring efforts and ensure the City adds ongoing value to the taxpayers.
-Glendale's vision is accomplished through a combination of the Council's priorities, the City's strategic goals, and key performance indicators.
-With the FY 2018-19 budget process, Council has reaffirmed the following priorities:
+Moving forward, our continuing challenge is to minimize the negative impact on the community and customers from past restructuring efforts and ensure the City adds ongoing value to taxpayers.
+Glendale's vision is accomplished through a combination of the City Council's priorities, the City's strategic goals, and key performance indicators.
+With the FY 2019-20 budget process, the City Council has reaffirmed the following priorities: